|

 added button prompts in the final retail

 game.
-These, in turn, make the cut-scenes
+They, in turn, make the cutscenes

-a lot like reading a child's storybook,
+feel like reading a storybook,

 with the arrows telling you to turn the